-The intent of the CC600 Commercial District in this Plan is to allow for commercial, office, mixed use residential, and recreation uses, as well as up to 600,000 square feet of retail space to be located at the intersection of two state or federally designated highways, which in this case is the intersection of US40 and K-10 Highway.
-90 percent of the retail space shall be located on the northwest and northeast corners of US40/6th Street and K-10 Highway, while the remaining 10 percent is to be shared between the southwest and southeast corners.
-See the K-10/US40 Node discussion below for additional information about the particular land uses on each of the intersection's corners.
+The intent of the CC600 Commercial District in this Plan is to allow for commercial, office, mixed use residential, and employment uses, as well as up to 600,000 square feet of retail space to be located at the intersection of two state or federally designated highways, which in this case is the intersection of US40 and K-10 Highway.
+See the K-10/US40 Node discussion below for the allocation of the commercial retail space, along with additional information about the particular land uses on each of the intersection's corners.
 See Horizon 2020 Chapter 6 - Commercial for further policy guidance regarding CC600 Commercial Centers.

-Primary Uses: retail, commercial, office, recreation center Zoning Districts: CC600 (Community Commercial Center), CC400 (Community Commercial Center), CC 200 (Community Commercial Center), CN2 (Neighborhood Commercial Center), CO (Commercial Office), and PD (Planned Development Overlay) Districts
+Primary Uses: retail, commercial, office, recreation center Zoning Districts: CC600 (Community Commercial Center), CC400 (Community Commercial Center), CN2 (Neighborhood Commercial Center), CO (Commercial Office), and PD (Planned Development Overlay) Districts Intensity: medium to heavy

-Intensity: medium